akzshah-code/aibankstatementconverter/README.md

 ### 2. Set Up Environment Variables

-The application requires your Google AI API key to function.
-We'll use a local environment file to manage this securely.
+The application requires API keys for Google AI and Razorpay to function.
+We'll use a local environment file to manage these securely.

 a. **Create a local `.dev.vars` file:**
 In your project's root directory, create a copy of the example file `.dev.vars.example`.
 Rename the copy to `.dev.vars`.